baz515/Experience/README.md

-# Note: some projects require dowload as they are vizulizations done in Tableau
+# Note: Some projects require a dowload to view